July 1, 2020:

 In the final Home Run Derby, Mantle reclaimed his crown By beating two-time champ Jackie Jensen (another former Nat), 13-10, the second biggest slugfest of the series.
 Jensen’s 14-11 victory over Ernie Banks two weeks earlier was the biggest.

-Mark Scott, the producer and announcer, died in July 1960 of a heart attack, and the show died with him, although it lives on in repeats on ESPN.
+Mark Scott, the producer and announcer, died in July 1960 of a heart attack, and the show died with him, although it lived on in repeats after ESPN gained rights to the show in 1988.

 Wikipedia has a chart of the winner and loser from every show and how much they earned.
 A box set of DVDs was released in 2008, and individuals shows are sometimes available for streaming.